 Not just that, other brands have also got the inspiration from them—6 unique pieces of shoes were crafted by Nicole using Allbirds’ material, and the whole proceeds were given to Sunrise movement and Okra project.

 Etiko—which has been derived from a Greek word, meaning ‘Ethical’, is a Fair Trade– and Social Trades-certified brand whose tagline is ‘Wear no evil’ which makes complete sense when you look at the accomplishment they have made since the formation.
 They’re the first brand in the southern hemisphere that received a Fair Trade certification.

-Since the existence, they’ve been valuing the needs of fashion geeks by creating eco-friendly sneakers for both men and women, all with slow fashion in mind.
-The principle of Etiko is the pillar that the brand was originated upon—making tip-top products without causing any harm to people, animals, and earth.
+Since its existence, they’ve been valuing the needs of fashion geeks by creating eco-friendly sneakers for both men and women, all with slow fashion in mind.
+The principle of Etiko is the pillar that the brand was originated upon—making tip-top products without causing any harm to people, animals, and the earth.